Gujaratigirl/WeatherAroundTheWorld/README.md

 # Web-Design-Challenge

 Allows the user to toggle through data for weather from a 500+ worldwide cities dataset to see patterns in several categories.

+Look at various weather related data to make observations as it approches the Equator.

 ### Files used for Webpage